I-M-Iqbal/I-M-Iqbal.github.io/content/blog/strict-liability-terrorism-offences-in-the-terrorism-act-2000.md

 ## Politics and Terrorism:
 Terrorism is defined in political terms.[^5].
 The S.1 definition of terrorism in the Terrorism Act 2000 requires a political, religious, racial or ideological cause.
 The publics understanding of the offence is driven by politics.
 And it can often involve suspect communities.

 Hillyard coined the term suspect community to describe the way Irish communities were constructed as suspect due to counter terrorism measures during the Troubles.
-Suspect Community is defined as a group which are percieved as a threat by authorities or society leading to increased surveillance and discriminatory practices[^6].
+Suspect Community is defined as a group which are perceieved as a threat by authorities or society leading to increased surveillance and discriminatory practices[^6].

 Before September 11 2001, Terrorism in the UK was largely associated with the Troubles and Irish Republicans which led to widespread discrimination against Irish people and several wrongful convictions of Irish people for terrorism offences.[^7] After September 11 2001, Terrorism became associated with Muslims and the Arab world, again leading to discrimination against Muslims and those from Muslim countries.[^8] Gareth Pierce writes about the experiences of the Irish during the Troubles and Muslims after 9/11 in the third essay in her book titled: Was it like this for the Irish?[^9].
 These groups are both clear examples of suspect communities.
 The definition of suspect community highlights the role of society and authority in building a suspect community thereby highlighting that the public can influence terrorism law as much as terrorism law can influence the public.

 Therefore, there is a risk that people charged with this offence may be more likely to fit our image of a terrorist.
 It may also fit with the image of how terrorism if committed, despite the fact the method used to commit the offence is not defined in S.1 or elsewhere in the Terrorism Act.
-Alongside the other issues with S.58 dicussed above, the chances of this law being used against a suspect community, Muslims today but is might be another community tomorrow, are heightened.
+Alongside the other issues with S.58 discussed above, the chances of this law being used against a suspect community, Muslims today but is might be another community tomorrow, are heightened.

 Ultimately, the justification for this offence is the classic debate that underpins most of terrorism law: the debate between security and liberty.
 How much liberty is society willing to sacrifice for security?
 And what happens when the liberty we are sacrificing is not an equal amount from all persons within a society, but instead a disproportionate amount of a suspect communities liberty is sacrificed?